You Don’t Know Everything

 (Proverbs 25:2-7)

 God gains glory because we cannot guess the reasons behind His actions (Romans 11:33).
-God doesn’t have to explain Himself, and the fact that we cannot fully understand God just emphasizes how much greater He is than man.
+God doesn’t have to explain Himself, and the fact that we cannot fully understand God emphasizes how much greater He is than man.
 However, kings are not God.
 Their glory comes when they search for information.
 God knows everything, but He doesn’t reveal everything He knows.
 Instead, He insists that leaders figure out what is going on.
-When they show understanding of people and the various situations that come before the kings, it brings them honor.
+It brings them honor when they show understanding of people and the various situations that come before the kings.

 But like any person, no other person knows exactly what a king thinks (I Corinthians 2:11).
 His thoughts are as difficult to understand as the entire universe.
 We may learn a bit about the universe, but we won’t ever comprehend it all.
 Those who seek to advise a king should remember this.